-The Indoor Court network is heavily reliant on third party providers.
+The Indoor Court network is heavily reliant on third party providers and at capacity at peak times.
 On the one hand this exemplifies the values of working together; on the other it represents a risk to community access should any of these providers have a need to reduce community access.
 Council needs to work to further formalise access arrangements or assess the development of more community courts (dependant on the outcome of access arrangements).

-Currently there are five larger facilities that provide a total of six full-sized indoor courts (incorporating markings for corresponding sports court types, such as basketball, netball, badminton, and volleyball).
+Currently there are five larger facilities that provide a total of six full-sized indoor courts (incorporating markings for corresponding sports court types, such as basketball, netball, badminton, and volleyball)9.